 Generally, more deposits and more advances/investments lead to generating more income.
-IBs make a purchase and sale deal between the banker and the customer for a particular period, meaning they couldn't realize any profit after the expiry date of the deal due to Shariah principles.
+Islamic banks, however, conduct purchase-and-sale transactions (such as Murabaha) with customers for a defined period.
+Due to Shariah principles, they cannot recognize profit beyond the expiry of the contract if the transaction does not result in actual returns..
 Islamic banks have paid more profit on their depositors' funds due to their profit-loss sharing (PLS) principles.
 Islamic banks have also incurred more administrative and other expenses than CBs.
 Therefore, IBs' net profit, operating profit, and NNII were lower than those of CBs over the study period.